"I had different stories to tell now, and I could no longer tell 'em with the blues. I needed more space and freedom in writing"

 The songs cover a cinematic landscape, the Colorado sun, and getting high in the car through stories of love but they also cover deeper philosophical questions.
 Redbreast Wilson’s own journey from blues to country was a natural progress but change is a constant theme in his life too.
 While earning extra money playing blues in small bars, he traded academia to work in a run-down motel dealing with drug dealers, prostitutes, pimps, and other shady characters.
 With such experiences he found himself pondering how our decisions in life influence our journey.
 These life choices: where do they lead?
 Do they lead anywhere?
 Motifs in songs include family, childhood, the challenges of parenthood, a kid’s experiences of growing up with a depressed father, and dead ends despite our best efforts.

-Sam’s passion for music began in his early childhood when he would sing folk songs together with his father, who was a gifted fiddler.
+Sam’s passion for music began in his early childhood when he would sing folk songs with his father, a gifted fiddler.
 From there he developed an interest in drums, which he proceeded to study at a high level, playing in various bands throughout high school.
 Then, as a teenager, he discovered old video footage of the Newport Folk Festival 1966, with classic performances from the likes of Skip James, Bukka White, and Son House.
 Sam had found his true calling.
 He was possessed by the music of the Mississippi Delta, and the sound of the resonator guitar.
 And so, he taught himself to play, mimicking what he heard in the old recordings.
 Soon he began playing in bars, then at some small festivals, and even busking on the streets across Europe.
-He found that his experience as a drummer suited him to the uptempo rhythmic approach to guitar characteristic of Hill Country music.